ZopaPublic/react-components/CONTRIBUTING.md

 ## Release process 🚀

-The conventional commits standard allows us to automate the release of this librart.
+The **conventional commits** standard allows us to automate the releases of this library.

-[`semantic-release`](https://github.com/semantic-release/semantic-release) is the tool we use for automating this, following these steps:
+[`semantic-release`](https://github.com/semantic-release/semantic-release) is the tool we use for it, performing these steps:

 | Step                  | Description                                                                                                                     |
 | --------------------- | ------------------------------------------------------------------------------------------------------------------------------- |